John 12

 Mary Anoints Jesus

-1Therefore six days before the Passover, Jesus came to Bethany, where Lazarus was, whom Jesus had raised out from the dead.
+1Therefore Jesus, six days before the Passover, came to Bethany where Lazarus was, whom Jesus raised out from the dead.
 2Therefore they made Him a supper there, and Martha was serving, and Lazarus was one of those reclining with Him.
-3Therefore Mary, having taken a litraa of fragrant oil of pure nard, of great price, anointed the feet of Jesus and wiped His feet with her hair; and the house was filled with the fragrance of the oil.
+3Therefore Mary, having taken a litra of fragrant oil of pure nard, of great price, anointed the feet of Jesus and wiped His feet with her hair; and the house was filled with the fragrance of the oil.

-4But Judas Iscariot, one of His disciples, being about to betray Him, says, 5“Why was this fragrant oil not sold for three hundred denariib and given to the poor?”
-6But he said this, not because he was caring for the poor, but because he was a thief; and having the money bag, he used to pilfer that being put into it.
+4But Judas Iscariot, one of His disciples, being about to betray Him, says, 5“Why was this fragrant oil not sold for three hundred denarii and given to the poor?”
+6But he said this not because he was caring for the poor, but because he was a thief; and having the money bag, he used to take up that being put into it.

 7Therefore Jesus said, “Leave her alone, so that for the day of My burial she may keep it.
-8For you always have the poor with you,c but not always do you have Me.”
+8For you⁺ always have the poor with you, but not always do you⁺ have Me.”

 The Plot to Kill Lazarus

-9Therefore a great crowd of the Jews knew that He is there; and they came, not only because of Jesus, but that they might see Lazarus also, whom He had raised out from the dead.
-10But the chief priests took counsel, that they might kill Lazarus also, 11because on account of him many of the Jews were going away and were believing in Jesus.
+9Therefore the great crowd of the Jews knew that He is there; and they came, not because of Jesus only, but so that they might see Lazarus also, whom He raised out from the dead.
+10But the chief priests took counsel that they might kill Lazarus also, 11because on account of him many of the Jews were going away and were believing in Jesus.

 The Triumphal Entry